TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Conclusion

 \section{Conclusion}

-In this paper, we introduced \sys, a novel activation quantization method designed to alleviate network communication bottlenecks in decentralized pipeline-parallel training of LLMs. \sys combines fine-grained tile-wise quantization for precise localized error control, entropy-guided token-level adaptive bit allocation for efficient bit utilization, and a Hadamard-based transform enhanced by pivot element swapping to effectively mitigate quantization outliers.
-Our theoretical analysis demonstrated that pipeline parallel training employing \sys retains the same convergence guarantees ($\mathcal{O}(1/\sqrt{T})$) as standard stochastic gradient descent.
-Extensive empirical evaluations validated that \sys can aggressively compress activations down to 3–4 bits without compromising convergence performance.
-Compared with state-of-the-art methods such as AQ-SGD, \sys offers equivalent or better accuracy, eliminates memory overhead, and maintains robust generalization across various training scenarios.
+We present \sys, a novel activation quantization method that alleviates communication bottlenecks in decentralized pipeline-parallel training of LLMs. \sys integrates fine-grained tile-wise quantization for localized error control, entropy-guided tile-wise bit allocation that refines token-level allocation, and a Hadamard-based transform with pivot swapping to mitigate outliers.
+We theoretically show that pipeline-parallel training with \sys preserves the same convergence rate ($\mathcal{O}(1/\sqrt{T})$) as standard SGD.
+Empirical results demonstrate that \sys compresses activations to 3--4 bits without degrading convergence, while improving throughput over uncompressed communication, reducing wall-clock time relative to AQ-SGD, avoiding activation-cache overhead, and maintaining robust generalization across fine-tuning, instruction tuning, and from-scratch pretraining.